 When I grow up, I want a nose like a potato with gin blossoms aglow.
-When I’m a big boy, I want knee replacements; I’m on the obsolescence plan and it shows.
+When I’m a big boy, I want knee replacements, because I’m on the obsolescence plan and it shows.

 They call it adulting.

 Sweet sixteen come and go, plans are being made for me.
-I have plans of my own.
+I have plans of my own, sir.
+I’m a dog with a boner.
 Sweet sixteen come and gone; shout, twitch and bleed for me while I scratch, moan and yawn.

 Get ready for spiritual contortions, late term abortions, licking the icing from the beater, confronting a whore and a cheater.

-When I can drive, I’ll run in constricting circles for my life… the loops of poops long dead.
-When I can brawl and call myself a hard worn patriot from the scars and bars of my prefix and title: prick, trick and thief- spell out my grief in the blood of my dying will.
+When I get my diploma, I’ll run in spirals for my life, on the feedback loops of poops and cops… stopping only to start a fight and call myself a patriot.
+From the scars and bars of my professional flops, prick, trick and thief- with the bones in the family plot, I’ll spell out my progeny’s grief.

 When I’m 22, I’ll sniff glue.
 I’ll incoherently breed in a year or two.

-When I reach seven foot tall I’ll find someone to dash me to dots and I’ll roll my eternal sadness into a ball of knots.
+When I reach seven foot tall I’ll find someone to dash me to dots and I’ll roll my eternal sadness into Gordian knots.
 I’ll spend my youth jamming it into a time capsule set to detonate on my sixtieth annual.